 5. Styles Based on Layout of Rooms

-In some instances, a single-family home – in any of its architectural designs and adaptations – may not appeal to a number of buyers.
+In some instances, a single-family home may not appeal to some buyers in any of its architectural designs and adaptations.
 Only a multi-family home will do.
 But don’t despair.
 There are a few styles on the market.
 Let’s take a look at them.

 Often overlooked by today’s buyers, the duplex is fast becoming a hot choice because of its affordability and potential as an investment option.
 By definition, a duplex house plan is a multi-family home with two separate units and two separate entrances within the same structure.
 The units can be built side-by-side – separated by a wall – or they may be stacked, like apartments on two floors.